storacha/RFC/rfc/ilpd-elizaos-adapter.md

 The current memory storage system in Storacha relies on traditional JSON-based storage, which lacks the benefits of content addressing and verifiability.
 By adopting IPLD, we aim to:

 - Enable seamless data sharing between different agents and systems.
-- Improve data integrity through content-addressable storage.
+- Ensure data integrity through content-addressable storage.
 - Enable efficient data retrieval and sharing across distributed systems.
 - Facilitate interoperability with other IPLD-compatible systems.